lfurzewaddock/js-tdd-kit/README.md

 Therefore, `.vscode/launch.json` is included in the project to support my environment, but is optional, so can be can be edited to suit your environment or excluded from your project, by removing the relevant comment in `.gitignore`.

-However, currently I'm experiencing an issue with any version later than 1.18.1 up until the most recent release, currently 1.22, during debugging execution fails to stop at breakpoints set in the editor UI.
-[Debug Breakpoints not working #45657](https://github.com/Microsoft/vscode/issues/45657#issuecomment-373556464)

 ### Webpack

 Currently, Webpack 3 is in use, but upgrade to Webpack 4 after it has matured by a few months is planned.